basilfx/TRADFRI-Hacking/products/E2202/README.md

+# E2202
-# BADRING Water leakage sensor (E2202)
+BADRING Water leakage sensor.

+## Details
 Powered by a single AAA cell, boosted to 3.0V by the onboard DC-DC converter.
 The inner plastic retainer is held with plastic clips, which makes the device very easy to disassemble.

 Teardown images can be found with FCC ID FHO-E2202.

-## Hardware info
+## Parts

 - U1: EFR32MG21A010F1024IM32
 - Q1: 2N3904